St. Croix 360

 Comments

-1. Peter Truitt says
+1. Peter Truitt Avatar

 With precipitation increasing in the Midwest due to global warming, the flow in rivers will increase and dam maintenance costs will also increase.
 There are new ‘kinetic’ hydro-power technologies that do not require dams and do not restrict aquatic life.
 Exploiting the new technologies can help reduce our exploitation of fossil fuels and provide income from energy production for small operators rather than large corporate producers.
 Perhaps this is an option at the Grindstone Dam location.